-In 2016, there was an estimated number of 34,800 jobs in the United States for Utilities Meter Reader.
+There were about 34,800 jobs for Utilities Meter Reader in 2016 (in the United States).
 There is little to no growth in job opportunities for Utilities Meter Reader.
-Due to new job openings and attrition, there will be an average of 2,300 job openings in this field each year.
+The BLS estimates 2,300 yearly job openings in this field.

 The states with the most job growth for Utilities Meter Reader are Alaska, Nevada, and Utah.
 Watch out if you plan on working in Colorado, New Hampshire, or Wyoming.
 These states have the worst job growth for this type of profession.

 Do Utilities Meter Readers Make A Lot Of Money?

 The salary for Utilities Meter Readers ranges between about $24,600 and $71,040 a year.

 Utilities Meter Readers who work in Delaware, Massachusetts, or New Hampshire, make the highest salaries.